 Not only that, but they can become infected.
 They might also bleed into the tank, tainting the water.

-Sudden, unexplained markings on your angelfish’s body rarely appear naturally and should be monitored for other signs of illness.
-Redness is usually the sign of burning or internal bleeding and must be treated.
+Sudden, unexplained markings on the body rarely appear naturally and should be monitored for other signs of illness.
+Redness is usually a sign of burning or internal bleeding and must be treated.

 How To Remove Ammonia From Fish Tank